bkandaris/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learned that express is a helpful framework for Node JS that helps developers and that there is a tool for almost everything you need, but if you can't find that tool you can create your own custom middleware.

 - [ ] Describe Middleware?

+Middleware is kind of like arms on an assembly line that your request passes through and can perform tasks needed.

 - [ ] Describe a Resource?

+A resource is a URL endpoint where a developer can base CRUD operations using HTTP methods.

 - [ ] What can the API return to help clients know if a request was successful?

+A message (some are prebuilt in or you can create custom messages) Ex: .json({ message: "message for client" })

 - [ ] How can we partition our application into sub-applications?

+We can break up our server into custom routes to make managing our codebase easier

 ## Minimum Viable Product